 Either party to the employment contract may terminate the contract for any legitimate reason, provided that the other party is notified in writing and work is performed during the notice period agreed upon in the contract, provided that such period is not less than 30 days and not more than 90 days.

 There is a social security regime in the United Arab Emirates that applies to qualifying UAE and other Gulf Cooperation Council (GCC) national employees only.
 Non-GCC nationals are not subject to social security in the United Arab Emirates.
+Global companies entering the market via a United Arab Emirates EOR rely on the provider to administer payroll compliance and statutory obligations.

 Social insurance offers a variety of privileges to citizens, some of which are: healthcare, education, housing, and public services.
 It also covers disability or special needs for people with determination, occupational diseases, and injuries.